Cultural guided tours

 When international traders became bankers at the beginning of the 18th century, luxury insidiously invaded the most exclusive areas of the city in spite of the austerity specific to the calvinist society.
 The front of houses are decorated, art collections are...read more

-Born in Konstanz (Wurtemberg, Germany) of emigrated Geneva citizens, educated at the Ecole Polytechnique of Paris, after serving Napoleon as an officer until 1817, Dufour returns to Geneva where the city authorities entrust him with the first modernization of the...read more
+Born in Konstanz (Wurtemberg, Germany) of emigrated Geneva citizens, educated at the Ecole Polytechnique of Paris, after serving Napoleon as an officer until 1817, Dufour returns to Geneva where the local authorities entrust him with the first modernization of the...read more

 French architects enjoy a European reputation which reaches Geneva.
 Several Geneva businessmen become extremely rich at the end of the 17th and beginning of the 18th century.
 For their families, they build mansions imitating to a certain degree the taste of the French...read more